 Training is ongoing, and we show our appreciation of their efforts when we have a team meal at the villa, and we serve them dinner and drinks.
-They are part of our family, and we were honoured to have been involved in our manager’s wedding last year.
+They are part of our family, and we were honoured to have been involved in our manager’s wedding in 2019.

-We are committed to developing their skills in hospitality and our reward is that our guests rave about their demeanour and service.
-Our team is a great advertisement for Sri Lanka’s heart and soul, and they love engaging with guests in conversation and storytelling.
+Our guests rave about the demeanour and service of our team, a great advertisement for Sri Lanka’s heart and soul, and they in turn love engaging with guests in conversation and storytelling.

 3. Our partner charity

 "Caring has the gift of making the ordinary special" —George Bach